cairnsgames/libraries_php/gapiv2/README.md

 - GET /openapi: Retrieve the OpenAPI (Swagger) documentation for the API.
 - GET /$$: Retrieve simple documentation for the API (just field name list)

+- POST /<name> if name does not exist as a normal endpoint, the post collection will be checked and if name is found, the vlaue will  be called as a function.

 ## Example Usage